Ivan Bogachev

 Patterns in the same row or in the same column contradict each other, and can NOT be used simultaneously.

-The rest combinations of the loops can be created.
+The rest combinations can be created:

 Proactive: Reactive: